 - Elizabeths East Entertainment and Sports Arena

-This permanent location will feature 10 self-service kiosks, 12 ticket windows, a large event space, and two VIP areas.
+William Hill’s permanent location features 10 self-service kiosks, 12 ticket windows, a large event space, and two VIP areas.

 Places like hotels, bars, and restaurants must apply for a Class B license if they want to offer in-person sports wagering.
 Class B licenses cost $50,000 and last for five years.